List Crawls: The Complete Guide to Targeted SEO Crawling

 Post-Migration Validation

 After a site migration, run a list crawl against your complete redirect map to verify every old URL returns the correct 301 status and resolves to the right destination.
-Catching errors here prevents ranking loss.
+Catching errors here prevents ranking loss before Googlebot discovers them independently.

 Scenario 02